Etiology

 • The straight segment of the proximal tubule and the straight segment of the distal tubule (i.e., the thick ascending limb) are particularly susceptible to ischemic damage.

-• The convoluted segment of the proximal tubule is particularly susceptible to damage from toxins.
+• The convoluted segment of the proximal tubule is particularly susceptible to damage from toxins (but can also damage from ischemia).

 • First encounters toxins